 In re Equifax Inc. Securities Litigation

 This securities fraud class action (the "Action") asserts claims under Section 10(b) of the Exchange Act of 1934 against Equifax, Inc. (“Equifax” or “the Company”) and its former Chief Executive Officer Richard F. Smith, Chief Financial Officer John W. Gamble, President of Equifax Workforce Solutions Rodolfo O. Ploder, and Senior Vice President of Investor Relations Jeff Dodge, as well as “control person” claims under Section 20(a) of the Exchange Act against Equifax’s the same four executives, on behalf of all persons who purchased Equifax securities between February 25, 2016 and September 15, 2017 and suffered damages thereby.
-As described further below, the parties have reached a proposed $149 million settlement in this Action (the "Settlement").
-The proposed Settlement is currently subject to Court approval.

 On February 21, 2018, the Honorable Thomas W. Thrash, U.S. District Judge for the Northern District of Georgia, entered an Order appointing Union Asset Management Holding AG as Lead Plaintiff and appointing BLB&G as Lead Counsel for the investor class.

 On April 23, 2018, Lead Plaintiff filed the Consolidated Class Action Complaint.